 We now look to the related use of fixed strategy agents in destabilising and replacing an already established convention [13, 15].
 This requires a convention to already have emerged within the system.
 So that the results are representative of the general case, we allow a convention to naturally emerge without the use of fixed strategy agents to encourage it.
 It was found that conventions always emerged before timestep t = 1500 and, as such, insertion of fixed strategy agents occurs at this time.
-This also means that the system will have entered the QSS.
+This also means that the system will have entered the QSS, and the topology and convention can be considered truly emerged.
 The action of the fixed strategy is chosen uniformly at random from the actions that exclude the established convention.